meta-audience/BeatSaber_audience/docs/QUICKSETUP.md

 # <span id="manual">Manual Install</span>

-- **Please backup your BeatSaber folder first**
+- **Please backup your Beat Saber folder first**
-- Find your BeatSaber folder location
+- Find your Beat Saber folder location
 - Download the XXX.zip file in release
-- Extract the zip file in anywhere
+- Extract the zip file to anywhere
 - There are three .dll files in this zip file
 - Please drag them to following locations:
     - /Libs